 Service industries: Data for the sector that incorporates the retail sector, the financial sector, the public sector, business administration and cultural activities.Jump to full report >>

-In the three months to September 2017, services output increased by 0.4% compared with the three months ending March 2018.
+In the three months to October 2017, services output increased by 0.3% compared with the three months ending March 2018.
 This was the largest quarterly growth since Q4 2016.
 The largest contributions to growth over the quarter came from financial service activities and retail trade, each contributing 0.05% points.